Tuesday, December 30, 2008

 Monday, December 8, 2008

-“Essential questions” are much in vogue in teaching.
-They are intended to guide instruction and help students discover the big ideas that constitute the core of a topic of study.
-But suppose we apply this methodology to education itself.
+“Essential questions” are intended to guide instruction and help students discover the big ideas that constitute the core of a topic of study.
+Let's suppose we apply this methodology to education itself.
 What is the most essential question we can ask about it?
 How about this?
-How many people are truly educable?
+How many Americans are truly educable?

 Reason and Understanding